Daily-Nerd/EnvSync/examples/README.md

-# EnvSync Examples
+# TripWire Examples

-Welcome to EnvSync examples!
+Welcome to TripWire examples!
 This directory contains practical examples to help you get started with environment variable management.

 ## Getting Started (Start Here! 👇)